 A Table for Two

-On warmer days, I love to use the greenhouse for a impromptu dinner party.
-Because it’s just my husband and I, the table is set for two.
+Because it’s just my husband and me, the table is set for two.

 The bird dishes are a collection from many years ago and are paired with blue pottery dishes I received just after I was married.
 They are definitely vintage now.
 LOL

-Here a recent thrift store tablecloth adds a romantic touch to the rustic greenhouse.
+In addition, a thrift store tablecloth adds a romantic touch to the rustic greenhouse.

 Rustic Holiday Centerpiece

-The bottle brush tree sits on a vintage cigar box and is surrounded by one of the DIY Candle Rings that I shared earlier here.
+The bottle brush tree sits on a vintage cigar box and is surrounded by one of the DIY Candle Rings.

-The Thrift Store Basket is filled with pine and pinecones.
-In addition, a string of vintage Christmas lights as color to the basket.
+And the Thrift Store Basket is filled with pine branches and pinecones.
+Another vintage touch is a string of old Christmas lights, which add color to the natural basket.

-In addition, to setting the table, no greenhouse would be complete without it’s own Christmas Tree and Christmas Stockings.
-If you like these distressed stockings, the ticking tutorial can be found on this post.
+In addition to setting the table, no greenhouse would be complete without its own Greenhouse Christmas Tree and Christmas Stockings.

 Plant Storage in the DIY Greenhouse

-One of my goals in having a greenhouse is to save as many plants as possible for next Spring.
-You can see that many are stored under the DIY potting table and you can see how to save plants overwinter on this previous post.
+One of my goals in building a greenhouse is to save as many plants as possible for next Spring.
+As you can see, many are stored under the DIY potting table, and I’m sharing these tips on keeping plants overwinter.

-The ironstone wall piece was a treasured thrift store find and is perfect for holding fresh magnolia leaves.
+In addition, the ironstone wall planter was a treasured thrift store find and is perfect for holding fresh magnolia leaves.

-Do you want to know the secret to keep fresh cedar garland from falling apart?
-It’s so easy and I shared it here.
+Would you like to know the secret to keeping fresh cedar garland from falling apart?
+It’s so easy, and I shared the details here.